dbhatia00/documentation-generation/README.md

 ## Files to create

 1. Download token_server.json and token_client.json from Slack
+   1. Alternatively, generate a set of tokens from the Github Api
 2. Put file token_server.json under path flask-be
+   1. Should be in the following format -
+  {
+    "client_id": "{your ID}",
+    "client_secret": "{your secret}"
+  }
 3. Put file token_client.json under path react-fe/src
+   1. Should be in the following format -
+  {
+    "client_id": "88ca09b0077cb16d7a39"
+  }

 ## Backend